JohnL3/pagination/README.md

 First you need to put the pagination.py file somewhere ...
 I used a module which I named helper_functions ... in which i place a blank \_\_init\_\_.py file.
 And I put the pagination.py file in this module.
-You would then import the paginate function from this location into your app.py file along with your other imports.
+You would then import the paginate function and the filtering function from this location into your app.py file along with your other imports.
-you would then use the function in a route that you wanted the data sent to frontend paginated ... as shown below ... passing in the revelant parameters.
+you would then use the function/s in a route that you wanted the data sent to frontend paginated ... as shown below ... passing in the revelant parameters.
+If you are only doing pagination you only require the paginate function.
+If you also wish to do filtering on the same page you would use the filtering function.

 The paginate function takes 7 parameters
 - mongo connection
 - collection_name: name of the database collection